PaulJeFi/reglisse-chess/readme.md

 As for [Ramsès-Chess](https://github.com/PaulJeFi/ramses-chess), I took a cat name.
 Réglisse is one of my friend's cat.

 ## Special Thanks
-See the [thanks file](./THANKS.md) to see people who made this project possible.
+Take a look at the [thanks file](./THANKS.md) to see people who made this project possible.

 ## LICENSE
 See the [license file](./LICENSE.txt) to know more about legal stuffs.